 Many coastal wetlands in the Gulf of Mexico coastal region have been designated as one or more types of Essential Fish Habitat (EFH).
-EFH for shrimp consists of Gulf of Mexico waters and substrates extending from the U.S.-Mexico border to Fort Walton Beach, FL from estuarine waters out to depths of 100 fathoms; waters and substrates extending from Grand Isle, LA to Pensacola Bay, FL between depths of 100 and 325 fathoms; waters and substrates extending from Pensacola Bay, FL to the boundary between the areas covered by the Gulf of Mexico Fishery Management Council (GMFMC), and the South Atlantic Fishery Management Council out to depths of 35 fathoms, with the exception of waters extending from Crystal River, FL to Naples, FL between depths of 10 and 25 fathoms and in Florida Bay between depths of 5 and 10 fathoms (GMFMC 2005).
+EFH for shrimp consists of Gulf of Mexico waters and substrates extending from the U.S.-Mexico border to Fort Walton Beach, FL from estuarine waters out to depths of 100 fathoms; waters and substrates extending from Grand Isle, LA to Pensacola Bay, FL between depths of 100 and 325 fathoms; waters and substrates extending for Mexico Fishery Management Council (GMFMC), and the South Atlantic Fishery Management Council out to depths of 35 fathoms, with the exception of waters extending from Crystal River, FL to Naples, FL between depths of 10 and 25 fathoms and in Florida Bay between depths of 5 and 10 fathoms (GMFMC 2005).
 EFH includes all types of aquatic habitats that a managed species requires to spawn, breed, feed, or grow to maturity (NOAA 2013).